kjqmiller/SubTracker/README.md

 * You will need to set up an Amazon Web Services (AWS) account in order to use the services this application runs on (EventBridge, Lambda, CloudWatch, and Simple Storage Service (S3), which can be done [here](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).

 ### Setting up Lambda
-* Lambda runtime was set as Python 3.7 despite the app being written in 3.9 due to versioning issues while isntalling dependencies.
+* Lambda runtime was set as Python 3.7 despite the app being written in 3.9 due to versioning issues while installing dependencies.
 * When setting up runtime the *Handler* area is where you select which method for Lambda to invoke.
 It will be in the format `main_filename.method_name`.
 For example, if you have a file named `main.py` and a method called `do_something()`, you will enter `main.do_something` as your Handler.
 * Under *Lambda > Runtime Settings > Architecture* select x86_64.
 * A role will be needed for your Lambda function with several permissions to access the various services.
 To do this go to *Lambda > Functions > your_function > Configuration > Permissions > edit Execution Role*.
 From there you can create a new role with no template and a timeout set to 5 minutes, this is so you don't get a false timeout if the connection to the API is slow but working.
 Once you have a role you can add the permissions `AmazonS3FullAccess`, `AWSLambdaBasicExecutionRole`, and `CloudWatchLambdaInsightsExecutionRolePolicy`.
 These roles will allow read/write access to S3, allow Lambda function executions on your behalf, and grant access to Lambda Insights.